 When I slip into a depression slump I find myself scrolling through social media too much and when I scroll through social media too much I don’t do things I need to do or really want to do, like write my book or write a blog post or take photographs or – blah – clean the house.
 I just end up a depressed, moody slug sitting in front of my computer.
-I also end up angry, bitter and frightened for my children’s future when I look at the following sites: any national media “news” site, Facebook, Youtube, Instagram, Twitter, and sometimes even blogs.
+I also end up angry, bitter and frightened for my childrens’ future.

-Social media is an addiction for many people and if you think it isn’t for you, do what I did last December and focus on how often you reach for your phone or computer to log into social media each day.
-In addition, really think about how many times you log into social media when you’re bored, lonely, procrastinating or avoiding real life (or certain people).
+Social media is an addiction for many people.
+If you think it isn’t for you, do what I did last December and focus on how often you reach for your phone or computer to log into social media each day.
+Notice how many times you log into social media when you’re bored, lonely, procrastinating or avoiding real life (or certain people).
 I bet it’s more than you think because I know it was for me.

-Another important aspect of asking yourself how social media affects you is noticing how you feel after you sign off of a social media, or news site.
+Another important aspect of learning how social media affects you is to notice how you feel after you sign off social media, or a news site.
 Do you feel happier?
-I’m going to guess the majority of us can’t say we feel enlightened, elated, or hopeful about life after we’ve scrolled through Facebook or even Instagram (which is supposed to be the happy social media site because it’s all photographs, but really it isn’t all photographs because there is always some photographer who also wants to be an activist screaming at you about what you eat, watch, do, or who you support politically. )
+I’m going to guess the majority of us can’t say that we feel anymore enlightened, elated, or hopeful about life after we’ve scrolled through a social media site.
+On the contrary, we probably feel like the world is on fire.

-Most important for creative people is to ask yourself if social media supports or hinders your creative flow.
-I’m going to guess, again, just a guess, that excessive social media use rarely supports creativity.
-In fact, the constant digital noise we engage in silences creativity altogether.
-How can you think of new ideas or use your imagination when someone or something is constantly in your ear telling you what you think and who you are.
-More than once in the last two years, I have read about the need for creatives, or anyone, to seek out more solitude and shut out the noise of the world around us.
+How can you think of new ideas, or use your imagination, when someone, or something, is constantly in your ear telling you what you think and who you are?
+More than once in the last two years, I have read about the need for all of us to seek more solitude and shut out the noise of the world around us.

 Silence can facilitate daydreaming and daydreaming supports and strengthens our imagination.
 Imagination leads to creativity and then creativity leads to joy for even the most left-brained person out there.
-Creativity isn’t always about painting or writing or crafts.
-Creativity is also important for the technical thinkers out there who need time to think of plans for projects or lists for completing whatever it is that helps them feel more organized, which in turn makes them feel more grounded.
+Creativity isn’t always about the arts .
+Creativity is also important for technical thinkers out there who need time create plans for projects or lists for completing whatever it is that helps them feel more organized.
+For many of us, organization helps us feel more grounded.
+Not having the time to create that organization because we are distracted by social media can leave us feeling discombobulated.

-In some ways, I feel that social media is of the devil.
-Read on to see what I mean.
 It’s not that social media is all evil.
 It connects us with new people, new ideas, and different worlds.
 It helps us reach people in a way we never could before.
 The evil part of social media is that we have allowed it, and what is shared on it, to distract us to the point that we have pushed aside activities that could actually further our society.
-We have allowed it.
 Social media has no power over us that we don’t give it and many of us (me included) have given it awhole lot of power, let me tell you.

-I don’t have any proof that inventions and innovations have decreased since the Internet and social media took over the world, and the exact opposite may be true in some fields, but I wonder if cures for cancer, or solutions to climate change, would have been found faster if half of us weren’t scrolling social media, watching the circuses that are our congresses and parliaments; judging our neighbors; tsk-tsking the family member or acquaintance in the middle of a divorce who has decided to write about it on social media (no, this is not from personal experience.
-I’ve never witnessed anyone I know do this.
-I’ve only heard the example from others.); comparing ourselves to every other mother, writer, photographer, human being on the planet; and trying to change ourselves to fit some imaginary ‘normal’ in society.
+I don’t have any proof that inventions and innovations have decreased since the Internet and social media took over the world, and the exact opposite may be true in some fields, but I wonder if cures for cancer, or solutions to climate change, would have been found already if half of us weren’t scrolling social media; watching the circuses that are our congresses and parliaments; judging our neighbors; tsk-tsking the family member or acquaintance in the middle of a divorce who has decided to write about it on social media; comparing ourselves to every other mother, writer, photographer, human being on the planet; and trying to change ourselves to fit some imaginary ‘normal’ in society.

-Think about all the positive changes we could have made, not only in our own personal lives but in the world in general, if we weren’t staring at cat memes on our phones.
+Think about all the positive changes we could have made, not only in our own personal lives but in the world in general, if we weren’t staring at cat memes on our phones all day long.
 I have a feeling Satan knows that and has enjoyed dangling stupidity in front of us so we wander off the path we should have been taking all along.

 All of this to say, I need another social media detox and you probably need it too.
 During my break last year and earlier this year, I offered some tips how to “survive” (or rather thrive) when you leave social media (even if only for 30-days); what I had time to do once I set social media aside; and how I felt when I logged back into Facebook after such a long break.